learn-co-curriculum/redux-thunk-lab/README.md

 With all tests passing, you should have a working example of a React + Redux + Thunk application.
 Of the two components, one is purely presentational, just like a regular React app.
-The other connects to Redux, but beyond that, it's not any different than a regular React + Redux app.
+The other connects to Redux, it's not any different than a regular React + Redux app.
 Thunk lets us augment our action creators and handle our asynchronous requests without requiring any major changes to other parts of the application.

 ## Bonus